thecandlestick/silverbullet/website/Heaps.md

 The **max-heap property** means that given any node _N_ in the tree, _N_ is _greater than_ all of its descendants.
 In a max-heap, the root node is the maximum element.

-KC: Which of the following are valid heaps?
+#KnowledgeCheck: Which of the following are valid heaps?

 ![](img/balanced-tree.png)